jcgonzalez25/new_portfolio/src/content/projects/MNIST/index.md

 show: 'true'
 ---

-Machine Learning written letters, learns handwritten letters.
+Machine Learning written letters, learns handwritten numbers.
 Takes raw binary image files and trains the model using the K-Nearest Neighbor algorithm.
 Learns from the MNIST dataset.
+Version one of the number_rec web project